abhichavan1311/expleo/jenkins/readme.md

 For the tasks details kindly refer jenkins task.docx file given in the github repo itself.

 Note: Due to github restrictions you might have to use raw format which you can download by clicking on it.

+## Best Practices

+yet to be added

+## Troubleshooting

+yet to be added